monsteronfire/garden/content/garden/notes/software-bill-of-materials/index.md

 +++
-title = "Software Bill of Materials" description = "Write about 180 characters" slug = "software-bill-of-materials" type = "note" date = "2025-07-11T07:33:18Z"
+title = "Software Bill of Materials" description = "Learning more about how to apply this practice to community cybersecurity." slug = "software-bill-of-materials" type = "note" date = "2025-07-11T07:33:18Z"